-David A. Davis is the senior pastor of Nassau Presbyterian Church.
+David A. Davis, MDiv '86, PhD '02, is the senior pastor of Nassau Presbyterian Church.
 He has served the congregation since 2000.
-David earned his PhD in Homiletics from Princeton Theological Seminary, where he continues to teach as a visiting lecturer.
+Davis earned his PhD in homiletics from Princeton Theological Seminary, where he continues to teach as a visiting lecturer.
 His academic work has focused on preaching as a corporate act and the active role of the listener in the preaching event.
-Before arriving in Princeton, he served for fourteen years as the pastor of the First Presbyterian Church, Blackwood, New Jersey.
+Before arriving in Princeton, he served for 14 years as the pastor of the First Presbyterian Church, Blackwood, New Jersey.

-David grew up in Pittsburgh and did his undergraduate work at Harvard University where he was a member of the University Choir, singing weekly in Memorial Church and listening to the preaching of Professor Peter Gomes.
-David is married to Cathy Cook, a Presbyterian Minister who is Associate Dean of Students and Director of Senior Placement at Princeton Seminary.
+Davis grew up in Pittsburgh and did his undergraduate work at Harvard University where he was a member of the University Choir, singing weekly in Memorial Church and listening to the preaching of Professor Peter Gomes.
+Davis is married to Cathy Cook, a Presbyterian minister who is associate dean of students and director of senior placement at Princeton Seminary.
 They have two children, Hannah and Ben.